 Can selenium supplements cure cancer?

 Selenium has been extensively researched in terms of its effects on cancer.
-Studies have shown time and again that adequate selenium levels inhibit cancer growth.
-Some common signs and symptoms of selenium deficiency include:- Cardiomyopathy (Keshan's disease – this disease occurs when individuals are exposed to the coxsackie virus when they are selenium deficient)
+Studies have shown time and again that adequate selenium levels inhibit cancer growth, and that deficiency in this important trace mineral can lead to the development and progression of cancer.
+Beyond a cancer diagnosis, some other common signs and symptoms of selenium deficiency include:- Cardiomyopathy (Keshan's disease – this disease occurs when individuals are exposed to the coxsackie virus when they are selenium deficient)

 - Increased risk of mortality